jjansen512/SlackChannelAutomator/README.md

 $ cd ./HighSeveritySlackAutomator/highSeveritySlackChannelAutomator_API/src/js
 ```

-- Then find this function below and enter your specific information
+- Then find the following function and enter your specific information:
-  - Additionally, the AWS API Gateway code can be un-commented if you wish to use the extension with a backend rest API.
+  - Additionally, the AWS API Gateway code can be uncommented if you wish to use the extension with a backend REST API.
-    - It is worth noting that function can easily be tweaked to work with another service besides AWS API Gateway.
+    - It is worth noting that the function can easily be tweaked to work with another service besides AWS API Gateway.

 ```js
 async function sendPayload(payloadToSend, slackNotes) {